 Knife owners will be protected while traveling with their knives in the U.S.

-- Knife users may transport their knives by normal travel, including overnight stops, common carrier misrouting or delays, and other emergency or normal stops related to a journey through states (provided there is no intent to commit a punishable offense);
+Knife users may transport their knives by normal travel, including overnight stops, common carrier misrouting or delays, and other emergency or regular stops related to a journey through states (provided there is no intent to commit a punishable offense);

 - Knives must be legal in the state where travel begins and in the destination state.

-- Knives may not be directly accessible from the passenger compartment of the motor vehicle.
-If there is no compartment separate from the passenger compartment, then the knife must be in a locked container other than the glove compartment or console;
+- Knives may not be directly accessible from the motor vehicle’s passenger compartment.
+If there is no compartment separate from the passenger compartment (such as a trunk), then the knife must be in a locked container other than the glove compartment or console;

-- If transported other than by motor vehicle, a knife must be in a locked container;
+- If transported other than by motor vehicle, such as by water, a knife must be in a locked container;

-- An individual may carry an emergency knife or tool that has a blunt-tipped safety blade or guarded blade, or both, designed for cutting seat belts.
+- An individual may carry a knife or tool that has a blunt-tipped safety blade or guarded blade, or both, designed for cutting seat belts.
 That type of knife or tool does not need to be locked;

-- ITA does not apply to the transport of a knife in an aircraft where passengers are subject to screening by TSA.
+- ITA does not apply to the transport of a knife in an aircraft where passengers are subject to the rules, regulations, and screening by the Transportation Security Administration (TSA).

-- Should an individual be arrested for an illegal knife but is protected by this Act, the court will award costs and attorney’s fees, and all court records be expunged.
+- Should an individual be arrested for an illegal knife but is protected by this Act, the court will award costs and attorney’s fees and expunge all court records.

 Why Do We Need To Protect Traveling Knife Owners?

-- There is a confusing, frequently changing patchwork of knife laws across the U.S. In addition to each of the 50 states having laws regarding knives, there are many local laws and regulations within several states that do not have statewide knife uniformity laws.
+- There is a confusing, frequently changing patchwork of knife laws across the U.S. In addition to each of the 50 states having laws regarding knives, many local laws and regulations within several states are not protected by statewide knife uniformity laws.

 - A knife legal in one location may have serious criminal consequences in another location.